Max Planck Institute for Infection Biology: Research Groups

-The Systems Infection Biology Partner Group of Alex Sigal seeks to understand the persistence of HIV and tuberculosis infections through better understanding reservoir formation these infections.

-The Partner Group of Virology and Immunology headed by Thumbi Ndung'u looks to gain a more in-depth understanding of anti-HIV immune responses, immune escape and dysfunction pathways.

 Graduate Program

 The institute also has an International Max Planck Research School for Infectious Diseases and Immunology in Berlin.
 The IMPRS-IDI is an English language doctoral program with participating faculty from the Free University of Berlin, Humboldt University of Berlin, the Robert Koch Institute, the German Rheumatism Research Center, and the Leibniz Institute for Zoo and Wildlife Research.
 The IMPRS-IDI, together with five other graduate schools, forms the "ZIBI Graduate School Berlin".
 IMPRS-IDI's mission is "better understanding of host-pathogen interactions at all levels".
 Arturo Zychlinsky is the IMPRS-IDI's spokesperson.